NattyOrRoid/customerNProduct/README.md

 # Manage Customer & Product
 This project is for managing customer & product (book)

+# How to run
+- mvn clean
+- mvn spring-boot:run

 # Database
 We are using PostgreSQL and there's only 2 table include: `Customer` & `Product`
 - port: localhost:5432/etiqa